-With our interactive map above, which is based on the data from USDA Plant Hardiness Map 2012, you can find the planting zone in your area easily.
-Here are 3 ways you can use the map to find your planting zones, use either method:
+You can find your planting zone with our interactive map above, which is based on the data from USDA Plant Hardiness Map of 2012.
+Here are the 3 ways to use the map, use whichever method you prefer:

 - Press the “Use My Location” button.
-Once you’ve allowed the access, the map will scroll automatically to your location.
+Allow the tool to use GPS to determine your location, then the map will show your planting zone.

 - Use your mouse or touchscreen to drag and zoom the map and find your location, then click or tap the map.

 The USDA Hardiness Zone Map was created by collecting data from news stations around the United States.

 Once the data is in, the process starts with determining the average minimum annual temperature per area.
 Based on these averages, different USDA zones have been created.

 1A is the coldest zone in the US which averages a minimum winter temperature of -60 degrees Fahrenheit.
 13B is the warmest zone which averages a minimum temperature of 70 degrees Fahrenheit.

 When deciding what to plant in each zone, the plant must be able to thrive in a climate with such low temperature.

 For instance, if you’re planting in zone 9A, the plant must be able to survive a minimum temperature of 20 degrees Fahrenheit to be a perennial.

 Otherwise, you need to plant it as an annual.
 If that’s the case, check you frost dates and get a time in the year when it would be safe to plant in your zone.